By Halil M. Karaveli (vol. 5, no. 15 of the Turkey Analyst)

 By Halil M. Karaveli (vol. 5, no. 13 of the Turkey Analyst)

 After Syria’s downing of a Turkish aircraft over the eastern Mediterranean, the question is not so much why Syria shot it down as why the two neighbors have become embroiled in a confrontation in the first place; more precisely why the government of the Justice and Development Party (AKP) in Turkey decided to commit itself to bringing about regime change in Syria, by which it assumed significant risks.
 That choice speaks of the impact that sectarian reflexes is increasingly having on Ankara’s foreign policy.
 What beckons enticingly for Turkey’s ruling Sunni conservatives is a pro-Turkish “Sunni crescent”, stretching from Gaza over Syria to northern Iraq.
 However, Turkey courts danger by assuming the role as a leading Sunni power in the sectarian confrontation in the Middle East.

-by Veysel Ayhan (vol. 6, no. 4 of the Turkey Analyst)
+By Richard Weitz (vol. 5, no. 4 of the Turkey Analyst)

 By Veysel Ayhan (vol. 4, no. 22 of the Turkey Analyst)

-by Richard Weitz (vol. 6, no. 10 of the Turkey Analyst)
+By Richard Weitz (vol. 4, no. 15 of the Turkey Analyst)